-Quantitative Value is an investing strategy which selects for investment the highest-quality cheapest stocks using state-of-the-art computer algorithm.
-Our implementation of Quantitative Value has generated returns of over %20 per year* on average, with relatively low volatility, and low asset turnover.
+Quantitative Value (QV) is an investing strategy which selects for investment the highest-quality cheapest stocks using state-of-the-art computer algorithm.
+Our implementation of Quantitative Value has generated returns of %14 per year on average, with relatively low volatility, and low asset turnover.
 QV is a great place to find compelling investment ideas.

 Value investing in general, and Quantitative Value in particular, has been proven to beat the market handily in the long term by both practitioners’ experience and academic research.
 A well-known version of a Quantitative Value strategy is featured in T. Carlisle and W. Grey’s book, Quantitative Value, + Web Site: A Practitioner’s Guide to Automating Intelligent Investment and Eliminating Behavioral Errors.